 Rule 1: Packaging and labeling

-Law: R9-17-317 A dispensary shall ensure that medical marijuana or a marijuana product provided by the dispensary to a qualifying patient or a designated caregiver is labeled with: 1.
-The dispensary’s registry identification number; 2.
-The amount, strain, and batch number of the medical marijuana or marijuana product; 3.
-The form of the medical marijuana or marijuana product; 4.
-As applicable, the weight of the medical marijuana or marijuana product; 5.
-In compliance with Table 3.1, the potency of the medical marijuana or marijuana product, based on laboratory testing results, including the number of milligrams per designated unit or percentage of: a.
-Total tetrahydrocannabinol, reported according to R9-17-404.03(S)(2)(a); b.
-Total cannabidiol, reported according to R9-17-404.03(S)(2)(b); and c.
-Any other cannabinoid for which the dispensary is making a claim related to the effect of the cannabinoid on the human body; 6.
-The following statement: “ARIZONA DEPARTMENT OF HEALTH SERVICES’ WARNING: Marijuana use can be addictive and can impair an individual’s ability to drive a motor vehicle or operate heavy machinery.
+Rule R9-17-317 (Medical): A Dispensary shall ensure that medical marijuana or a marijuana product provided by the Dispensary to a qualifying patient or a designated caregiver is labeled with: (1) The Dispensary’s registry identification number; (2) The amount, strain, and batch number of the medical marijuana or marijuana product; (3) The form of the medical marijuana or marijuana product; (4) As applicable, the weight of the medical marijuana or marijuana product; (5) The potency of the medical marijuana or marijuana product, based on laboratory testing results, including the number of milligrams per designated unit or percentage of: (a) Total tetrahydrocannabinol, reported according to R9-17-404.03(S)(2)(a)(b) Total cannabidiol, reported according to R9-17-404.03(S)(2)(b); and (c) Any other cannabinoid for which the Dispensary is making a claim related to the effect of the cannabinoid on the human body; (6) The following statement: “ARIZONA DEPARTMENT OF HEALTH SERVICES’ WARNING: Marijuana use can be addictive and can impair an individual’s ability to drive a motor vehicle or operate heavy machinery.
 Marijuana smoke contains carcinogens and can lead to an increased risk for cancer, tachycardia, hypertension, heart attack, and lung infection.
-KEEP OUT OF REACH OF CHILDREN”; 7.
-If not cultivated by the dispensary, whether the medical marijuana was obtained from a qualifying patient, a designated caregiver, or another dispensary; 8.
-If not infused or prepared for sale by the dispensary, whether the marijuana product was obtained from another dispensary; 9.
-For a marijuana product: a.
-The ingredients in order of abundance; and b.
-If the marijuana product contains ethanol, the percentage of ethanol in the marijuana product; 10.
-The date of manufacture, harvest, or sale; and 11.
-The registry identification number of the qualifying patient (this obligation applies only to Dispensaries); and (12) Several requirements that apply when marijuana is cultivate and/or infused by one operator and then sold to another (R9-17-317(B)-(C)).
+KEEP OUT OF REACH OF CHILDREN”; (7) If not cultivated by the Dispensary, whether the medical marijuana was obtained from a qualifying patient, a designated caregiver, or another Dispensary; (8) If not infused or prepared for sale by the Dispensary, whether the marijuana product was obtained from another Dispensary; (9) For a marijuana product: (a) The ingredients in order of abundance; and (b) If the marijuana product contains ethanol, the percentage of ethanol in the marijuana product; (10) The date of manufacture, harvest, or sale;(11) The registry identification number of the qualifying patient (this obligation applies only to Dispensaries); and (12) Several requirements that apply when marijuana is cultivate and/or infused by one operator and then sold to another (R9-17-317(B)-(C)).

 Marijuana establishments can’t:

 Use false or misleading packaging for cannabis products